remaro-network/MarinaPipe-dataset/README.md

 Notice that the folders video_5 and video_6 do not contain the folder fine_annotation since the frames from these videos were only labeled for coarse annotation, as mentioned in the table above.

-The images below show the difference between a cropped images and their respective original images.
-We decided to crop the images like ´that for mimicking that the pipeline was crossing the image, as it would be the case for majority of image in pipeline tracking tasks.<br>
+The images below show the difference between cropped images and their respective original images.
+We decided to crop the images like that to mimic the pipeline crossing the image, as would be the case for most of the images in pipeline tracking tasks.<br>

 |Original    |Cropped |